tylerhudd/log_gen/readme.md

    ```
 2. Follow the prompts to enter additional details such as date and other variables in the template.

+Additionally, you can add the directory containing this repository to you user or global environment variable, then enter the command without changing directories.

 ### 2. Linux

 1. Make the shell script executable: